shengyang998/project_teal/memory-bank/activeContext.md

 - Implemented the quad-Bayer forward operator with per-channel scaling and 2×2 binning plus synthetic pattern tests; marked the sensor-consistency step complete in `docs/48mp_linear_rgb_dng_steps.md`.
 - Built a PyTorch two-head UNet scaffold with gain-field and detail heads plus Core ML export helper and shape tests.
 - Added input/guidance preparation and output composition helpers around the gain-field model with unit tests; marked the model-input/output steps complete in `docs/48mp_linear_rgb_dng_steps.md`.
+- Added a Core ML tracing helper with shape introspection and tests, and marked the export step complete in `docs/48mp_linear_rgb_dng_steps.md`.

 ### Next Steps
 - Add anchor and gradient losses that consume the forward operator output.